kalendar/assessments/srl/metacognition/monitoring/medium-summary.md

 Your responses to the SRL survey suggest that you **sometimes** monitor the thinking and learning you do for school.
-Because self-monitoring is known to deepen and speed up learning, you could benefit from being more consistent in keeping track of how well you learn and what you actually do during learning.
+Because self-monitoring is known to both deepen and speed up learning, you could benefit from being more consistent in keeping track of how well you learn and what you actually do during learning.

 To increase the frequency of your self-monitoring: